ubidots/ubidots-particle-mqtt/README.md

 bool isConnected();
 ```
 > Returns `true` if there's an open socket socket with the broker, `false` otherwise.
 ## ubidotsSetBroker
 ```
-ubidotsSetBroker(char* broker);
+void ubidotsSetBroker(char *broker, uint16_t port);
 ```
+> @broker, [Required].
+Broker DNS to connect to.
+@port, [Optional], [Defaults] = 1883.
+TCP port used to open the socket

-> Sets the broker properly for publish and subscribe to Ubidots accounts.
-If your account if a business one, set "business.api.ubidots.com" or the endpoint provided by Ubidots as your broker, see examples for more information.
-By default, broker will be set to publish and subscribe to free educational version accounts with broker "things.ubidots.com".
+Sets the broker properly to publish and subscribe to Ubidots accounts.
+If your account is an Industrial one,set "industrial.api.ubidots.com".
+By default, broker will be set to publish and subscribe to "industrial.api.ubidots.com".
+Use "things.ubidots.com" for Ubidots for Education free version platform.
-## ubidotsSubscribe
+## setDebug
 ```
-ubidotsSubscribe(char* deviceLabel, char* variableLabel);
+void ubidotsSetDebug(bool debug);
 ```
-> Subscribe to the specified device label and variable label of your Ubidots account.
+> @debug, [Required].
+Boolean type to turn off/on debug messages.

+Make debug messages available through the serial port.

 # Examples
 ## Subscribe to a variable